 Warm, welcoming, vibrant and imaginative… these are the words that stayed with me when I first visited The Study.
-As interim head of this thriving and successful school, which has been at the very heart of girls’ education in Wimbledon since 1893, I’m proud to say its unique ethos embodies these four words and so much more.
+As a new head of this thriving and successful school, which has been at the very heart of girls’ education in Wimbledon since 1893, I’m proud to say its unique ethos embodies these four words and so much more.

 Our girls’ happiness is at the heart of everything we do at The Study.
 We strive to inspire them in their learning, guiding them to become confident young women who respect the traditional values of manners and empathy while having the courage to think independently and be curious and creative.